 The rapturous tidings “The fake Rolex man is here!
 The fake Rolex man is here!” accompanied by eager foot beats, would herald his arrival.
 The honored huckster would set up shop in the conference room next to my boss’s office, and I was able to observe the stream of breathless coworkers, arriving singly or in groups, carefully appreciating the counterfeit treasures and, more often than not, emerging with small handfuls of them, grinning proudly.
 Returned to their desks, they enjoyed much celebrity, as others of their departments gathered around to marvel at the loot before succumbing to envy and hurrying over to see what bargains remained.
 It was all very amusing to me and broke the monotony of long afternoons poring over telexes.

-One afternoon, on the day after a visit from the fake Rolex man, my boss, whose English name was William, took me aside.
+Once during the lunch hour, on the day after a visit from the fake Rolex man, my boss, whose English name was William, took me aside.
 He put his arm around my shoulder.

 “You know, ah, we’re very concerned about you,” he said.